brunokoga/Montevideo/ultimateMagic_dir/spells/kiArrow.md

 **Saving Throw** Fortitude (object); **Spell Resistance** yes (object)

 You imbue an arrow with your power and throw it at a target up to 100 feet away.
 Make a ranged attack roll.
-If it hits, the target takes damage from the arrow as if you had hit it with a single unarmed strike (including your Strength bonus.
+If it hits, the target takes damage from the arrow as if you had hit it with a single unarmed strike (including your Strength bonus).